potoshk/potos-docs/docs/advance/accounts.md

 An EOA account is constituted by a pair of cryptographic keys, which are public key and private key.

 The private key is used to sign transactions, so it grants you custody over the funds associated with your account.
-It is important to note that you do not own cryptocurrency; instead, you own private keys, with the funds residing on the Universal BCOS's ledger.
+It is important to note that you do not own cryptocurrency; instead, you own private keys, with the funds residing on the FISCO BCOS's ledger.

 The public key is generated from the private key using the [Elliptic Curve Digital Signature Algorithm (ECDSA)](https://wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm).